About Foreign Key Enable/Disable Rules

 Important Note: Foreign Key Managers are not commonly required.
 The Foreign Key Manager rule was included primarily for completeness so that it would be available on the rare occasions when it was required.

 Important Note: The Foreign Key Manager rule is only aware of the foreign keys given to it by the Rule Controller.
 To refresh the list of foreign keys known to the Foreign Key Manager rule, first refresh the foreign keys in the Rule Controller using the Refresh Foreign Keys button on Options tab of the edit Rule Controller form.
 This retrieves an up-to-date list from the target database.
-Once the Rule Controller has been updated, use the Refresh Foreign Key List button on the Foreign Key Manager Rule form to refresh the list inside the Foreign Key Manager rule.
+Once the Rule Controller has been updated and saved, a dialogue will popup to allow refreshing the foreign key information in Foreign Key Manager rules automatically.

 Once the Foreign Key Manager rule has begun to execute, the foreign key disable/enable operations will proceed in parallel using the full number of threads specified on the Run Statistics tab until all specified foreign keys have been operated on.